Skip to content

 What's Still Broken

-I'm the only user so far.
+I now run this on real production work at the highest reliability and security bar I've worked under.
 The individual patterns are proven: autonomous loops, multi-model review, knowledge persistence.
-But wiring them together into one context orchestration system is my hypothesis.
+Wiring them together into one context orchestration system is the bet I'm still pressure-testing.
 I think it's better than the sum of the parts.
 I've also thought that about three other systems I built that turned out to be Rube Goldberg machines.
 Fair warning.

 The flywheel can inject stale learnings.
-Last Thursday it confidently applied a middleware pattern from three weeks ago that had been deprecated in a dependency upgrade I'd done on Monday.
+Last Thursday it cheerfully applied a middleware pattern from three weeks ago that had been deprecated in a dependency upgrade I'd done on Monday.
 Broke the build.
-Spent 90 minutes rolling it back instead of watching the new season of Severance.
+Spent 90 minutes rolling it back instead of shipping anything else that evening.
 Decay modeling helps, but it's not fully solved.

 Even with all the validation gates, stuff slips through.
 You still need good monitoring, good rollback, good hygiene.
-The cycle makes it better, not perfect.
+The cycle improves quality without guaranteeing it.

 I'm sharing it because I want other people stress-testing it.
 The more people running this on real work, the faster we find the gaps.